lockxuan/python-MCTA-Multiple-Camera-Tracking-Accuracy/README.md

 This code refers to the official evaluation toolkit on http://www.mct2014.com/Evaluation.html.
 And rewrite it as python version.

+The column of csv file is:
-The format of groundtruth and prediction are: cid(camera id), fid(frame id), pid(person id), tl_x, tl_y, w, h
+cid(camera id), fid(frame id), pid(person id), tl_x, tl_y, w, h

 -----